|Date and Time||Workshops and Writer's Groups Descriptions||Location|

-|APA: 6th versus 7th Edition--What You Need to Know||Have you always written in APA format and now your professor wants you to switch to MLA?
-Perhaps you're an MLA pro and now are completing an assignment using APA?
+|APA: 6th versus 7th Edition--What You Need to Know||Have you always written in 6th edition APA format and now your professor wants you to switch to the newer style?
+Perhaps you're starting out and are unfamiliar with APA in general.
 This workshop is designed with you in mind!
 We’re here to take you through the general differences of each style as well as discuss pitfalls writers can avoid as they work through the process of writing.
 To register for this event, see the methods listed below.
 If you have questions, contact email@example.com .||Online; recording available|

-6 p.m.-7 p.m.
+6 p.m.
+CDT

 |Maybe Medicine?
 Moving from Maybe to Definitely with a Strong Personal Statement||Are you thinking about applying to graduate school with a focus in medicine?
 Perhaps you want to become an advanced practice nurse?
 Maybe dentistry is more your speed?
 Does an MD appeal to you?
 This workshop will take you through the work done to craft a personal statement that will set you up for an interview with the college(s) of your choice.
 We’ve planned this one well before most application deadlines, too, so you can return to meet with a tutor several times before your final statement is due.
-To register for this event, see the methods listed below.
+To register for this event or to receive the recorded lecture, see the methods listed below.
 If you have questions, contact email@example.com .||Online; recording available|

 Located in Ames Library 105B (to the right if you are directly in front of the circulation desk.)

 Phone: (309) 556-3810

 The Writing Center at Illinois Wesleyan University welcomes all IWU students, staff, and faculty who would like help with their writing.
 We are open most afternoons and evenings during the school year.
 We're conveniently located on the first floor of The Ames Library.